-Following the 2017 Manchester Arena bombing Mayor Andy Bumham commissioned a review of the city's response. visits by Mayor Burnham to survivors and berea overall strong civic leadership, enhanced comm and further highlighted the city's commitment to first" response.
-Importantly, the review also fouto survivors of the attack who were not among the trauma, and that such efforts should contin and that personal and the mayor's rance and confidence, united "families ach should extend
+Following the 2017 Manchester Arena bombing, Mayor Andy Burnham commissioned a review of the city's response.
+The review found that personal visits by Mayor Burnham to survivors and bereaved families, and the mayor's overall strong civic leadership, enhanced community reassurance and confidence, and further highlighted the city's commitment to mounting a united "families first" response.
+Importantly, the review also found that outreach should extend to survivors of the attack who were not amongst the injured, but still experienced the trauma, and that such efforts should continue in the long-term.